GSA/digitalgov.gov/content/posts/2016-04-14-gsa-unveils-new-hub-for-federal-citizen-science-crowdsourcing.md

 ---
+url: /2016/04/14/gsa-unveils-new-hub-for-federal-citizen-science-crowdsourcing/
 date: 2016-04-14 11:10:36 -0400
-title: 'GSA Unveils New Hub for Federal Citizen Science & Crowdsourcing'
+title: 'GSA Unveils New Hub for Federal Citizen Science &#038; Crowdsourcing'
 summary: 'Do you have a scientific issue to address?
 Wish you had dozens, hundreds, even thousands more people helping you out?
-There’s help out there, and now that help is easier than ever to find.'
+There&rsquo;s help out there, and now that help is easier than ever to find. {% img=&quot;https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/04/600-x-330-CitizenSciencegov-hompeage.jpg&quot; alt=&quot;Screen capture of Citizenscience.gov, an official government website designed to accelerate the use of crowdsourcing and citizen science across'
-authors: [kelly-olson]
+authors:
+  - kelly-olson
 categories:
-  - 'crowdsourcing-citizen-science'
+  - 'Crowdsourcing &amp; Citizen Science'
 tag:
   - ChallengeGov
   - citizen science